ocean-onion/BDCraft-maybe/clean_docs/vital/tab.md

 # Tab List System

-The BDCraft Tab List System provides customizable player listings in the tab menu, enhancing server presentation and organization.
+The BDCraft Tab List System provides dynamic player interface customization with rank-based sorting, custom headers, and real-time server information display.

-## Tab List Features
+## Interface Customization

-### Custom Headers and Footers
+### Header and Footer Management

 The plugin allows server administrators to set custom headers and footers for the tab list: